Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Results

+Master equations~(\ref{eq:Master1}) and (\ref{eq:Master2}) have the same structure of~(\ref{eq:Lnb}), hence we can use the result of~(\ref{eq:th_Time}) where $t_{th}\equiv\Gamma^{-1}$, to compute the thermalization time for the cases in which the atomic beam is made of clusters of two-level atoms as well as multi-level atoms.
+For the atomic cluster reservoir the associated thermalization time is

-Analysing this result in terms of excited level populations (by inserting $p_g=1-p_e$) and taking the low temperature condition $p_e\ll p_g$ into account, thermalization time becomes $\mathcal{T}\approx 1/(r\phi^2N)$.
-By this expression, one concludes that large number of two-level atoms in the cluster reduce the thermalization time.
-On the other hand, in the presence of multi-level atom reservoir, thermalization time is
+Taking the low temperature condition $p_e\ll p_g$ for the atomic cluster beam, (\ref{eq:T1}) becomes $\mathcal{T}_{\rm cl}\approx 1/(r\phi^2N)$.
+Therefore, with a large number of two-level atoms in the cluster one can reduce the thermalization time.
+A similar expression to (\ref{eq:T1}) was obtained in~\cite{manatuly2018collectively} when the cavity-field is replaced just by a single qubit, the differences comes from the intrinsic symmetry characterizing each system.
+In contrast, for the multi-level atomic reservoir, the thermalization time is

-Since $p_{g^{'}}=(1-p_e)/N$ one obtains $\mathcal{T}\approx N/(r\phi^2)$ in the low temperature limit.
-Conversely, the multi-level atom reservoir alters $\mathcal{T}$ linearly with respect to $N$.
-These results show that multi-atom or multi-level atom reservoirs would preferably be used to expand or reduce the thermalization time of a single mode field on demand.
+Since $p_{g^{'}}=(1-p_e)/N$ we obtain $\mathcal{T}_{\rm ml}\approx N/(r\phi^2)$ in the low temperature limit.
+The multi-level atomic reservoir increases $\mathcal{T}_{\rm ml}$ following a scaling linear law with respect to $N$.
+Thus, these results show that the multi-atom or multi-level atomic reservoirs might be used to reduce or delay, respectively, the corresponding thermalization time of the cavity-field mode on demand.